ryanYtan/templater/README.md

 3. `%(X)` is always valid
 4. `%(X)A` where `A` is any valid string is valid
 5. `%(X` (template is not terminated) is invalid
-6. If the templater does not have `X`, then an error is thrown
+6. Having no closure associated with `X` is invalid
 7. If the return value of the closure of `X` on the structure is `None`, `NA` is printed.
 This is currently unconfigurable except by modifying the closure itself.

 ## Limitations